TheDiscProg/simex-messaging/README.md

 This software is distributed under **GNU General Public License Version 3.**

-Please see the paper **[Managing Software Complexity and Security Research Paper](https://github.com/TheDiscProg/SIMEX-API)** for more information.
+Please see the Wiki pages for more information.

 To use in a SBT project:
 libraryDependencies += "io.github.thediscprog" %% "simex-messaging" % "0.9.5"